Castillo helps White Sox rally for 4-3 victory over Royals - Philly

-The rally began when Yoan Moncada hit a towering home run off Brandon Maurer (0-1) to begin the eighth.
-Avisail Garcia followed with a single, Jose Abreu grounded into a fielder's choice and Matt Davidson drew a walk before Castillo's two-run liner to right field.
+The go-ahead rally began when Yoan Moncada hit a towering home run off Brandon Maurer (0-1) to begin the eighth - "He hit that ball pretty good," White Sox manager Rick Renteria said with a smile.

+Avisail Garcia followed with a single, Jose Abreu grounded into a fielder's choice and Davidson drew a walk before Castillo's two-run liner to right field made it 4-3.

 Nate Jones worked around a single in the eighth, and former Royals reliever Joakim Soria got Whit Merrifield to fly out with runners on first and second for his first save with the White Sox.